AppSaloon/heartbeat-middleware/README.md

 It will periodically request the status of other services.
 When the "/status" endpoint is requested, this middleware will respond with either statusCode `200` when all other services are reachable, or `500` when at least one service is unreachable.

+## Purpose
+You can use heartbeat-middleware to add `domain.org/status` to services like [UptimeRobot](https://uptimerobot.com/) to make sure you will be notified of connectivity problems within your Express applications.

 ## Usage (Express proxy application)

 `npm i @appsaloon/heartbeat-middleware`